-Medical monitoring services first gained public knowledge when Life Alert launched its now famous "I've fallen, and I can't get up" ad campaign.
-Since then, the service has become one of the most popular home alert systems in the United States and Canada.
-Life Alert provides senior citizens and those with disabilities with a sense of security in the case of a debilitating fall or other medical emergency.
-The system the company employs is common throughout the industry, and Life Alert has proven itself over decades of successful monitoring services.
+Medical monitoring services first gained widespread public recognition when Life Alert launched its now famous "I've fallen, and I can't get up" ad campaign.
+Since then, the service has become one of the most popular medical alert systems in the United States and Canada.

-Life Alert’s method is simple.
-The person being monitored wears medical alert jewelry, such as a wrist band or neck pendant.
-The jewelry features an emergency or panic button that the wearer can push in the case of an emergency.
+Life Alert, like other medical monitoring companies we reviewed, provides you with a pendant you wear as a wristband or around your neck.
+The medical alert device features an emergency button that you can push in the case of an emergency.
 The pendant then communicates with the console connected to the customer's phone line that contacts Life Alert's monitoring center, which in turn contacts first responders or other emergency contacts.

 A Life Alert technician professionally installs each system.
 This is a great feature for those with family who live too far away to help.
-However, the company charges an activation fee for its service.
-There is no long-term contract required to use Life Alert, but a cancellation fee applies if you cancel without 30 days' notice.
+However, the company charges an installation fee as well as an activation fee for its service.
+No long-term contract is required to use Life Alert, but a cancellation fee applies if you cancel without 30 days' notice.

 The core feature of the Life Alert medical alert system is the console that enables two-way communication with the company's reputable monitoring center.
-The operational range between the console and pendant is 150 feet, making the system best suited for small homes.
-Life Alert provides either a necklace pendant or a pendant hidden in a standard men’s watch.
-A lifetime warranty is included on all products.
+The operational range between the console and pendant is 150 feet.
+This range is the smallest of the medical alert devices we reviewed and makes the system best suited for smaller living areas.
+All products include a lifetime warranty.

-While Life Alert doesn't offer popular additional monitoring products like a voice extender and lockbox, it does include a 911 phone (a phone that is exclusively designed to contact emergency services directly) as part of its monitoring repertoire.
-The Life Alert Mobile service allows you or your monitored loved ones to leave the confines of their home – and the limited 150-foot range of the console – to enjoy the freedom of coverage everywhere.
+While Life Alert doesn't offer popular additional premium products, like a voice extender or lockbox, it does include a 911 phone, a phone exclusively designed to contact emergency services directly, as part of its monitoring repertoire.
+The Life Alert GPS mobile service allows you or your loved ones to leave home – and the limited 150-foot range of the console – to enjoy the freedom of coverage everywhere.
 Simply press any button on the phone to connect to Life Alert's monitoring center.